voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

                 :doc:`>> Learn more about loading samples into a Dataset!<samples>`

-            .. tab:: My data is exposed as a Python iterable
+            .. tab:: My data is exposed by a Python iterable

                 The best way for you to load your data is by :doc:`ingesting your data and adding samples to your Dataset.<samples>`